Marshall Tufton Speaker Review

 JBL Boombox 3

-The JBL Boombox 3 is a better speaker than the Marshall Tufton for most people.
+For most people, the JBL Boombox 3 is a better speaker than the Marshall Tufton.
 The JBL has a much more balanced sound, which is suitable for a variety of genres.
 It also offers a graphic EQ through the companion app, so you can adjust the sound to your liking.
 While the Marshall is smaller and thus slightly easier to carry, the JBL is rated IP67, certifying it to be dust-tight and submersible, while the Marshall can only handle light rain.
-The JBL also has a longer battery life, although it takes longer to charge, too.
-On the other hand, the Marshall can get louder, albeit with some loss of clarity as you turn it up.
+The JBL also has a longer battery life, although it takes longer to charge.

 Marshall Woburn III